Hampden County Court Records

 MassachusettsCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourts.us are subject to the Terms of Service and Privacy Notice.

 Hampden County sits in the western part of Massachusetts and includes the cities of Springfield, Chicopee, Holyoke, Westfield, and several smaller communities.
-The county court system encompasses a Superior Court, five District Courts, a Probate and Family Court, a Housing Court session, and Juvenile Court sessions — all of which generate records that may be of interest to attorneys, litigants, researchers, and the general public.
-Navigating the different courts and their individual record-keeping practices can be challenging, but multiple access channels exist for those who know where to look.
+Its court system covers a significant volume of cases each year — criminal, civil, family, and probate — across a Superior Court, five District Courts, a Probate and Family Court, a Housing Court session, and Juvenile Court sessions.
+Knowing which court holds the records you need, and how each office handles requests, will save you a lot of time.

-Court records in Massachusetts can be located through a combination of official clerk’s offices, public access computer terminals at courthouses, remote online tools, and mail-based requests.
-MassachusettsCourts.us can serve as a starting point for identifying the appropriate court and finding publicly available case information across the state system, including courts that serve Hampden County.
+Court records in Massachusetts can be found through clerks' offices, public-access computer terminals at courthouses, remote online tools, and mail-based requests.
+MassachusettsCourts.us can help you identify the right court and find publicly available case information for courts across the state, including those that serve Hampden County.

 How to Look Up a Court Case in Hampden County?

-The most direct way to find case information is through the Massachusetts Trial Court Case Access portal, a free tool that provides electronic docket information for cases filed in Superior Court, District Court, Probate and Family Court, Housing Court, and other Trial Court departments.
-Searches can be run by case number or, for civil matters, by party name.
+Start with the Massachusetts Trial Court Case Access portal — a free tool that provides electronic docket information for Superior Court, District Court, Probate and Family Court, Housing Court, and other Trial Court departments.
+You can search by case number, or by party name for civil matters.

 To search by case number: